amedeedaboville/fst-gaddag/README.md

 You could imagine using a regular prefix trie to quickly answer:

-* "what can I build by appending letters to PLAIN" (PLAINS, PLAINTIFF, ...)
+* "what can I build by appending letters to PLAIN" (PLAINS, PLAINLY, PLAINTIFF, ...)

 or the same data in a reverse order to answer
 * "what can I build by pre-pending to PLAIN" (EXPLAIN)